 So, what’s happening in these situations?

 A popular blues technique involves mixing major and minor pentatonic scales along with the fifth mode of the major scale, Mixolydian.
-In fact, the technique of mixing scales is so common that any guitarist who is serious about playing popular styles of music must understand it and be able to do it.
+In fact, the technique of mixing scales is so common that any guitarist serious about playing popular styles of music must understand it and be able to do it.

-In this FREE, four-step guitar lesson, you see exactly how different scales are applied and mixed to make the blues sound we all know and love.
+In this four-step guitar lesson, you see exactly how different scales are applied and mixed to make the blues sound we all know and love.

 The four steps include: